KaustubhRai/rahasya/README.md

-# Automation-Tool for Comprehensive Secret Scanning
+# A Comprehensive Secret Scanning Automation-Tool

 Securing your codebase with various tools for secret scanning